anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 ## Next Steps

-Here are some suggestions and recommendations for customers to further enhance this Guidance according to their requirements:
+Here are some suggestions and recommendations for customers to further enhance this Guidance:

 Data Source: The current implementation uses a sample Amazon product dataset.
 Customers can replace this with their own product catalog, customer data, and interaction data to generate personalized recommendations tailored to their business and customer base.